kouhei1970/StampFly2024June/README.md

 Pairing is required when flying for the first time:
 - Press and hold the LCD panel button on ATOMJoy while turning it on.
 - Connect the battery to StampFly.
-- When the display on the ATOMFly LCD panel changes, pairing is complete.
+- When the display on the ATOMJoy LCD panel changes, pairing is complete.

 ### Manual Flying (Stabilize Mode)
 - The default is Mode 2.
 The following instructions are for Mode 2.
 In Mode 3, left and right controls are reversed.